AFib and Caffeine – Should I Avoid Coffee?

 - Avoid drinking your coffee either too hot or with ice.
 Drinking hot or cold beverages lead to vagal stimulation which is a trigger of AFib – while it has nothing to do with the caffeine content, it still can be a trigger.

-- Don’t drink coffee in the evening or before bedtime, to get a restful sleep – otherwise, you may experience fatigue next day, which can trigger AFib).
+- Don’t drink coffee in the evening or before bedtime, to get a restful sleep – otherwise, you may experience fatigue the next day, which can trigger AFib.

 Caffeine affects vary from person to person due to individual differences in genetics and consumption level.